The way we respond to student misconduct symbolizes the kind of community we aspire to be.

 The four pillars of Restorative Justice

 Decision-making is placed in the hands of the individuals who care most about the harm caused.

 Those who caused harm must actively participate in taking responsibility and making amends.

 Collaboratively, harmed parties and those responsible agree on methods of repair and healing such that all can move forward.

 Trust is rebuilt on the foundation of healing and repair and restores a sense of safety to the impacted party and renewed trust in those responsible for the harm.

 Restorative Approaches to resolution

-Restorative Conferences – a facilitated conversation or meeting between those responsible for misconduct and those impacted by the misconduct.
+Restorative Conferences – facilitated conversations or meetings between those responsible for misconduct and those impacted by the misconduct.
 Participants discuss the harm and then decide on steps to repair harm.

 Restorative Circles – similar to Restorative Conferences but involve a larger number of participants.
 The practice of Restorative Circles arises from Indigenous traditions and often incorporates traditional practices such as the use of a talking piece that is held by each participant when it is their turn to speak.
 Participants speak in rounds to discuss what happened, share feelings and perceptions about the incident and its impact, and share ideas about resolutions.

-Restorative Conversations - a conversation between those responsible for misconduct and a Case Manager or other resource person who can represent the university as a harmed party.
+Restorative Conversations – conversations between those responsible for misconduct and a Case Manager or other resource person who can represent the university as a harmed party.
 Conversations help those responsible to appreciate the impact of their actions and discuss options for moving forward.